FrankTill/tillpayments-gateway-demo/README.md

-# Demo code for working with Till Payments Gateway in Python
+# Demo code for working with Till Payments Gateway
 ## What is this
 This is some demo codes about how to work with Till Payments gateway.
 As of now, it demos the following scenarios.
-* Send a signed debit request
+* Send a signed debit request (Python)
 * Validate the signature of postback requests from the gateway.
-Detailed documentation can be refered [here](https://gateway.tillpayments.com/documentation/apiv3)
+(Python & Vanilla JS) Detailed documentation can be refered [here](https://gateway.tillpayments.com/documentation/apiv3)
 ## Some tips about the signature
 Apart from what's mentioned in the official docs, based on my experience, attention needs to be paid on the fololowing: